aurHin/4C_analyses/README.md

 Work in directory NameOfProject.
 Save all files in NameOfProject/allFiles folder.
-Select normalised files of interest with terminal and save in NameOfProject/normalised.
+Select normalised files of interest with terminal and save in NameOfProject/normalised. normalised_scorePerFeature_viewpoint_tissue_repXXX.bedGraph

 !!!
 Check carefully oufiles.xlxs to have the detail of analyses done by HTS.

 NOTE:
--dealing with replicates: fileNames containing "rep" deal with individual biological replicates.
+dealing with replicates: fileNames containing "rep" deal with individual biological replicates.
 Without "rep", replicates are merged.
 Here, deal only with individual replicates.
 Check the oufiles.xlxs carefully to see how to deal with replicates.
 Here, smoothing is done because smoothing from HTS merge replicates.
 If not replicates specified, the "norep" file is the rounded value of "rep" file.
 Example:
 wp2_repXXX.bedGraph$V4[1184787]		0.08561154
 wp2. bedGraph$V4[1184787]			0.09

 # Select_ROI.R
-Select specified ROI on all files in NameOfProject/normalised OutputName<-InputName_HoxD.bedGraph
-Save output in NameOfProject/normalised_HoxD
+Select specified ROI on all files in NameOfProject/normalised Save output in NameOfProject/normalised_HoxD normalised_scorePerFeature_viewpoint_tissue_repXXX_HoxD.bedGraph

 NOTE: do not remove NAs at this step, it makes problems to merge replicates, as intervals would not remain the same

-# Average-4C
+# Avg_BioRep.R
-How to average 4C data from two biological replicates?
+NOTE: here, the script does not apply on all files of the folder.
+Need to manually enter the two file names to merge, because sometimes there are not two replicates.
+In this case, copy paste the file of the single replicate from NameOfProject/normalised_HoxD to NameOfProject/mBR

+Choose two inputfiles in NameOfProject/normalised_HoxD Check if intervals of fragments are the same in the two files.
-I do the mean of the score for each fragments in the bedGraph.
+Do score mean for each fragment.
-Replicate 1= normalised_scorePerFeature_Hoxd9_brain1_rep51414.bedGraph
-Replicate 2= normalised_scorePerFeature_Hoxd9_brain2_rep51438.bedGraph

-I think the profile in UCSC does not look like the average of the two replicates.
-Is it true?
-Should I average the fastq?

-AvgRep<-function(GR_rep1,GR_rep2){
-  Avg_GR<-GR_rep1[,0]
-  Avg_GR$score<-((GR_rep1$score+GR_rep2$score)/2)
-  return(Avg_GR)
-}
+Save one output file in NameOfProject/normalised_mBR normalised_scorePerFeature_viewpoint_tissue_repXXX_HoxD_mBR.bedGraph

+# Smoothing.R

 # January 2018 - WP, tailbud, brain 4C
 Application of these tools on 4C fot the WP project